-11365.030 (a) An agency may not take a regulatory action under this article if the agency receives an adverse comment in relation to the proposed regulatory action.
+11365.030 (a) If an agency receives an adverse comment in response to a proposed regulatory action, the regulatory action may not be taken under this article.

-- (b) For the purposes of this article, "adverse comment" means a written comment, received during the public comment period provided under Sections 11365.020 and 11365.050, that makes any of the following assertions: - (1) The proposed regulatory action should not be taken or should be changed.
-This does not include a comment suggesting that a proposed regulatory action be applied to other matters, unless support for the regulatory action is expressly conditioned on its being applied to other matters. - (2) The proposed regulatory action should not be taken under this article. - (3) The agency did not satisfy the requirements of this article in proposing the regulatory action.
+- (b) For the purposes of this article: - (1) "Adverse comment" means a written comment, received during the public comment period provided under Sections 11365.020 and 11365.050, that makes any of the following assertions: - (A) The proposed regulatory action should not be taken or should be changed. - (B) The agency did not satisfy the requirements of this article in proposing the regulatory action. - (C) The proposed regulatory action should not be taken under this article. - (2) "Adverse comment" does not include a comment suggesting that a proposed regulatory action be applied to other matters, unless support for the regulatory action is expressly conditioned on its application to other matters. - Comment.

-Comment.
 Section 11365.030 is comparable to Section 11347(c) (noncontroversial regulatory action).
-See also Section 11342(h) ("regulatory action" means the adoption, amendment, or repeal of a regulation).
+See also Section 11342(g)(2) ("regulatory action" means adoption, amendment, or repeal of regulation).